EconLord666/Authentication_practice/README.md

 # Authentication_practice
- A simple javascript template to implement the authentication feature of a web.
-It uses MongoDB, node.js, and Express.js as the backend.
-The passwords are saved in the database after using the bcrypt.js hash functions.
+ A javascript template to implement the authentication feature of a web.
+It uses MongoDB, node.js, and Express.js for the backend and a bootstrap template for the frontend.
+The user has to sign up and login to see the secert page.
+The user password is encrypted by using the hash function from bcrypt.js